1st/xpython/docs/DataTypes.md

 # Data Types

 We have list of pre-defined data types, that available in each xPython program.

+In xPython all data types starts from the capital letter.

 If you need to define your own complex data type - visit [classes](Classes.md) page to find how to create your own data type.

-First of all - in xPython all data types starts from the capital letter.

 ## Basic data types